Davilarek/LinuxJSEdition/README.md

 ## TODO
 - Fix more security holes
-- Remove wget-improved because why use this when http and https are built in
+- Remove wget-improved because why use this when http and https are built in -- done
 - Port more commands
 - Port more *sh features